2018’s Best & Worst Cities at Money Management

-Money management is a life skill that unfortunately doesn’t come with a standard manual.
-If it did and we all followed the rules, everyone would have flawless credit and no debt.
+Money management is a life skill that unfortunately isn’t taught as often as it should be.
+It’s a skill that everyone should want to learn too, as it can bring about flawless credit and freedom from debt.
 But a survey of consumer financial literacy reflects a growing need for financial instruction in U.S. households.
-Only 56 percent of adults, for instance, give their knowledge of personal finance high marks, and just two in five maintain a budget and keep an eye on their spending.
+Only 57 percent of adults, for instance, give their knowledge of personal finance high marks, and just two in five maintain a budget and keep an eye on their spending.

-But some Americans are better than others at handling their finances.
-In order to determine where they live, WalletHub’s analysts compared 2,534 cities based on eight key indicators of money management.
-Our data set ranges from “average credit score” to “average number of late payments” to “mortgage debt-to-income ratio.”
+It’s clear that some Americans are better than others at handling their finances.
+In order to determine where they live, WalletHub compared more than 2,500 cities based on 10 key indicators of money management.
+Our data set ranges from average credit score to average number of late payments to mortgage debt-to-income ratio.
 Read on for our findings and expert advice from a panel of researchers.

-Curious to know how your own money-management chops stack up against those of the average person in your city?
-Join WalletHub to see an analysis of your free credit report and score.
+Curious to know how your own money-management skills compare to those of the average person in your city?
+Join WalletHub to see a free daily-updated analysis of your credit report and score.

 Money Management by City